jetbrains-academy/rustlings-course/Guessing Game/Programming a Guessing Game/Comparing the Guess to the Secret Number/task.md

 Now that we have user input and a random number, we can compare them.
-That step is shown in Listing 2-4.
-Note that this code won’t compile quite yet, as we will explain.
+Look at the example snippet below.
+Note that this code won’t compile in our program quite yet, as we will explain.

 ```rust
 use std::io;